barzo/TrackMe/README.md

 TrackMe
 =======

-Tracks the location of your mobile device.
+Tracks the location and movement of your mobile device.

 This is a PhoneGap application that allows you to determine how frequently your location is recorded, and how frequently the track you are recording is sent to a server so that people with permission are able to monitor your movement.